10 tips for doing business with European coffee buyers

 Many buyers in Europe are looking for coffee with a socially and environmentally responsible production background.
 As such, buyers will commonly expect you to meet additional requirements, which involve around corporate social responsibility and traceability.
 A traceability system is a good way of providing information about the origins of your products to all the parties in the supply chain.
 It offers reassurance to buyers about what they are purchasing.

-In addition, buyers in both mainstream and niche segments may expect you to have certifications that show your commitment to social and environmental responsibility.
+In addition to traceability, buyers in both mainstream and niche segments may expect you to have certifications that show your commitment to social and environmental responsibility.
 Certifications also help buyers control risks in their value chain.
 The main certification schemes in the coffee sector are 4C, Rainforest Alliance, Fairtrade and organic.
-Be aware that different organisations offer different certificates and focus on different issues.
-They tend to follow different consumer trends and market segments in specific countries.
+Be aware that organisations offer different types of certificates and focus on various sustainability criteria.
+They follow consumer trends in different market segments in specific countries.

 - To find out more about corporate social responsibility and certification, see our study on buyer requirements and our country-specific factsheets for related market trends.

 - Check the Global Coffee Platform and the Sustainable Coffee Challenge sustainability platforms for information on their support programmes for producers’ implementation of sustainable practices.